Rouslan/NTracer/doc/ntracer.rst

     :param data: The root node of a k-d tree.
     :type boundary: :py:class:`AABB`
     :type data: :py:class:`KDNode`

     .. py:method:: add_light(light)

         Add a light to the scene.

         The light will be added to :py:attr:`global_lights` or :py:attr:`point_lights` according to its type.

-        If the scene has been locked by a renderer, this method will raise an exception instead.
+        If the scene has been locked by a renderer, this method will raise a :py:class:`.render.LockedError` exception instead.

         :param light: An instance of :py:class:`GlobalLight` or :py:class:`PointLight`.

     .. py:method:: get_camera() -> Camera

         Return a copy of the scene's camera.

     .. py:method:: set_ambient_color(color)

         Set the value of :py:attr:`ambient_color`

-        If the scene has been locked by a renderer, this method will raise an exception instead.
+        If the scene has been locked by a renderer, this method will raise a :py:class:`.render.LockedError` exception instead.

         :param color: An instance of :py:class:`.render.Color` or a tuple with three numbers.

     .. py:method:: set_background(c1[,c2=c1,c3=c1,axis=1])

         Set the values of :py:attr:`bg1`, :py:attr:`bg2`, :py:attr:`bg3` and
         :py:attr:`bg_gradient_axis`.

-        If the scene has been locked by a renderer, this method will raise an exception instead.
+        If the scene has been locked by a renderer, this method will raise a :py:class:`.render.LockedError` exception instead.

         :param color c1: The new value for :py:attr:`bg1`.
         :param color c2: The new value for :py:attr:`bg2`.
         :param color c3: The new value for :py:attr:`bg3`.